sumitsj/url-shortener/README.md

 # url-shortener

-> Product Engineer Assignment || InfraCloud Technologies

 > This is URL shortener service that accepts a URL as an argument over a REST API and return a shortened URL as a result.
+Then you can use the shortened url instead of original url anywhere.

 Prerequisites
 -------------